Cambridge Community Center

 4. Upgrade generator efficiency

-5. Upgrade to a fossil fuel-free kitchen
+5. Upgrade to a fully electrified, fossil fuel-free kitchen

 Project Timeline